ZXShady/enchantum/docs/limitations.md

 enchantum::entries<ReallyClang_QuestionMark<int>::Type>; // some long compiler error
 ```

 Apparantly Clang optimizes unused  enum names in templates?
-I don't know really but a workaround is this (you must atleast mentioning the name of an enumarator once)
+I don't know really but a workaround is this (you must atleast mention the name of an enumarator once)

 ```cpp
 template<typename T>